 1. Political Response

-Following the erection of the Berlin Wall, Western governments responded with condemnation and strong opposition.
-The United States, in particular, saw the Wall as a clear violation of human rights and freedom.
-President John F. Kennedy delivered a speech in 1963 in which he expressed solidarity with the people of Berlin and proclaimed “Ich bin ein Berliner” (I am a Berliner) to show support for their struggle against the divide.
-This political response displayed unity and determination to challenge the existence of the Wall.
+After the erection of the Berlin Wall, the governments of the western world provided condemnation and a lot of opposition.
+The United States of America considered the Wall as the main violation of human rights and freedom.
+In a speech in 1963 the president of the United States John F. Kennedy joined the Berlin people expressing his support and saying “Ich bin ein Berliner”.
+This political response shows the solidarity and readiness to fight the existence of the Wall.

 2.1.
 Currency Exchange

-Another key economic response was the introduction of a special currency exchange program.
-West German Mark (Deutsche Mark) became the official currency in West Berlin, providing economic stability and easing everyday transactions for the residents.
-This not only helped to enhance the economic resilience of West Berlin but also particularly contrasted the difficult economic conditions in East Berlin.
+Another important economic measure established and implemented at the same period was a special currency exchange program.
+Appointment of West German Mark (Deutsche Mark) as the official currency in West Berlin stabilized the economic health and made life easier to the people of West Berlin.
+This not only did much to further improve the economic viability of West Berlin but also especially highlighted the rather poor economic state of East Berlin.

-The West responded to the Berlin Wall with a range of cultural initiatives aimed at expressing solidarity with the people of East Berlin and maintaining a sense of connectedness despite the physical barrier.
+The West reacted to the Berlin Wall with a number of cultural moves that was intended to show support and connectedness with the people of East Berlin.

 3.1.
 Radio and Television